Police: Killing of LA officer part of series of crimes

-LOS ANGELES (AP) - Authorities say the fatal shooting of an off-duty Los Angeles police officer occurred during a two-hour series of crimes by gang members that included another attempted shooting where the targets were unhurt.
+LOS ANGELES (AP) - The fatal shooting of an off-duty Los Angeles police officer occurred during a two-hour series of crimes by gang members that included another attempted shooting where the targets were unhurt, authorities said.

-Prosecutors filed multiple charges Tuesday against three suspects arrested last week in the killing of Officer Juan Diaz.
+Prosecutors on Tuesday filed multiple charges against two men and a woman arrested last week in the killing of Officer Juan Diaz.

-Police say the 24-year-old was gunned down after he confronted the trio spray-painting gang graffiti near a taco stand.
+The 24-year-old officer was gunned down after he confronted the trio spray-painting gang graffiti near a taco stand, investigators said.

+Francisco Talamantes, 23, Cristian Facundo, 20 and Ashlynn Smith, 18, were tagging buildings early on July 27, Police Chief Michel Moore said at a Tuesday press conference.

+At around 12:45 a.m. they tagged a sidewalk in the Lincoln Heights neighborhood where Diaz was eating tacos with three friends, Moore said.

+When Diaz asked them to stop, Facundo became aggressive and lifted up his shirt to display a handgun, the chief said.

+Diaz and his friends tried to get into a car to avoid violence, but Facundo shot into the vehicle, according to investigators.
+The officer and one of the other men were hit by gunfire.
+Diaz died from his wounds and the other man was hospitalized with critical injuries.
+He’s now recovering at home, Moore said.

-Police Chief Michel Moore said Tuesday that Francisco Talamantes, Cristian Facundo and Ashlynn Smith spent the early-morning hours of July 27 tagging buildings.
-He says after Facundo shot Diaz, the three drove to another location where they fired at an ex-boyfriend of Smith and another person - but the gun malfunctioned.
+After Facundo shot Diaz, the three drove to another location where they fired at an ex-boyfriend of Smith and another person - but the gun malfunctioned, Moore said.

+Facundo and Talamantes were each charged with one count of murder and two counts of attempted murder with the special circumstance allegation of being gang members, prosecutors said.

+Both men and Smith each face one count of shooting at an occupied motor vehicle and vandalism.
+Smith also faces one count of accessory after the fact, prosecutors said.

 Sign up for Daily Newsletters